ConstantinTi/cocoshell/README.md

 * Flask is running in a different process
 * cd does not fail when you enter a wrong path (errors need to be seen by the server)
 * help command within the shell
+* use last commands with arrow up
+* agent timeout